bamarni/composer-bin-plugin/README.md

 }
 ```

+Note that otherwise, in case of conflicts (e.g. `phpstan` is present in two namespaces), only the
+first one is linked and the second one is ignored.

 ### Change directory

 By default, the packages are looked for in the `vendor-bin` directory.
 The location can be changed using `target-directory` value in the extra config: